 The PDP-11 also drove a stake firmly through the heart of dedicated I/O instructions, it cemented the model of memory mapped I/O as the predominant control mechanism to this day.
 The only processors post the PDP that offered seperate input/output instructions that I can think of were the Intel 8080, and its cousin, the Z80.

 Next is the PDP-11’s impact on software and operating systems.
-The PDP-11 is the machine that Ken Thompson and Dennis Ritchie developed UNIX at Bell Labs7.
+The PDP-11 is the machine on which Ken Thompson and Dennis Ritchie developed UNIX at Bell Labs7.

 Before the PDP-11, there was no UNIX.
 Before the PDP-11, there was no C, this is the computer that C was designed on.
 If you want to know why the classical C

 int is 16 bits wide, it’s because of the PDP-11.